Is Dropshipping Still Worth It & Profitable In 2023?

 - Across all industries, the average CPC is $1.72.

+Not, exactly.
+“Dropsurfing” simply means dropshipping while checking and using multiple vendors to find the lowest product prices.
 In other words, you’re “surfing” between vendors.
 That way you can maximize profits by always finding the best prices.

-Dropsurfing is a “buzzword” that’s been manufactured by marketing gurus.
+Truthfully, dropsurfing is a just buzzword that’s been manufactured by “marketing gurus”.
 They’re using it to entice online resellers to shill out for expensive tutorials and courses that don’t contain any substantial information.

 The biggest one is that it results in higher opportunity costs.
 Basically, this means that you’ll be spending more time trying to monitor and compare these prices.
-You’ll always have to stay on top constantly shifting price points and do the time-consuming work of collating and analyzing all that information.
+You’ll always have to stay on top of constantly shifting price points while collating and analyzing all that information.

 In conclusion, don’t believe the hype about dropsurfing – it’s not worth it!